rgpass/rad-tech/README.md

 - Sinatra was chosen to simulate a Ruby-based backend, while not having all the overhead of a Rails app
 - Did not use a preprocessor to better showcase vanilla CSS skills
+- Wanted to have DRY HTML so all styling would be handled in CSS
 - Applied Normalize.css to create a unified experience across browsers
 - Did not circle-crop the images because inspecting the Figma file's images shows they just _happen_ to be cropped

 ## Improvements

+- Desktop view
 - DRY up `application.css`
 - Add Y Statements for each item under Reasoning
 - Handle error state